Contact InformationVisitor Registration

 Effective January 2, 2014, the VADOC policy regarding minors visiting with sex offenders also changed.
 All sex offenders receiving visits from minors must receive an evaluation prior to the approval of the visitation.
 Minors who have visited previously and are already approved and documented in the VADOC Visitor Tracking System will be allowed to continue visiting while the offender evaluations are completed.
 Prior approval does not guarantee approval continuation.

 Applicants should allow 30 days for online applications to be processed.
 Out of state applicants should allow up to 90 days for processing.
 To avoid delays in processing, all information requested on the application must be accurate and complete.
 A response will be sent to the email address provided by the applicant.
 Approved visitors must still bring valid picture identification that matches the information provided on the application.
-Visitor applicants that do not have an email account and/or access to a computer may submit a paper application.
-Paper applications, which will require longer processing times, are available at the facilities and must be mailed to:

 All institutions allow visiting on Saturdays, Sundays, and state holidays, but visitors should verify with the institution to find out which day(s) the offender can have visitors.
 To reduce crowding in the visiting room, many institutions alternate days that offenders can be visited based on the alphabet or offender ID number.
 Offenders are allowed a minimum of one hour per visiting day with visitors.
 It is possible that the length of a visit may be determined by activity in the visiting area, the number of visitors on a given day, available space, or institutional staff resources.

 Visitation procedures at individual institutions may vary and can be changed at any time without prior notice.
 Please contact the facility before planning a visit to obtain further information on their visiting program.